Top

 Don’t encourage gentrification!

-• Eat in restaurants whose owners are locals.
+• Eat at restaurants owned by locals.

-• Avoid food chains.
+• Avoid international food chains.

 If you were wondering what to do in Oaxaca, I hope this article will help you to prepare for your next Mexican escape.
 If you have any doubts or questions, leave me a comment.